 Schwantesia marlothii L. Bolus

-Schwantesia marlothii is a succulent plant, very similar to Schwantesia ruedebuschii, with 3-angled, keeled leaves widen gradually from the base towards the apex with semi-soft reddish teeth.
-It's a compact, branching grower.
-Leaves are up to 1.8 inches (4.5 cm) long, lime-green/green in color.
-Flowers are yellow, up to 1.6 inches (4 cm) in diameter, scentless, and opens in autumn, around mid-afternoon to sundown.
+Schwantesia marlothii is a small succulent plant, very similar to Schwantesia ruedebuschii, with 3-angled, keeled leaves widen gradually from the base towards the apex with semi-soft reddish teeth.
+It is a compact, branching grower.
+The leaves are lime green or green and up to 1.8 inches (4.5 cm) long.
+The flowers are scentless, yellow, up to 1.6 inches (4 cm) in diameter and opens in fall, around mid-afternoon to sundown.

 How to Grow and Care

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants which are not especially large and sometimes very small, and affects the way they need to be treated in cultivation.